macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 # Sessions after that:

-#### 6th of December: Open research
+#### 6th of December: FAIR data

-We will be chatting about open research: reproducible work, shareable data and open access papers!
+Zuzanna Zagrodzka and Alain Danet we will be chatting about FAIR data in data management plans and meta data!

 #### 20th of December: Classic papers